mcmtilman/Rules/README.md

 The semantics is as follows:
 * If the condition evaluates to false, the rules are ignored and the evaluation returns nil.
 We say that the rule set does *not match* the input data.
-* If the condition evaluates to true, the evaluation of the rule set is computed based on the evaluations of the rules in the rule set.
-In this case the rule set *matches* the input data. if none of the (nested) rules in the rule set match, the rule set evaluates to nil.
+* If the condition evaluates to true, the rule set *matches* the input data.
+The evaluation of the rule set is based on the evaluations of the rules in the rule set.

-### Rule set computation
+### Evaluating a matching rule set

+If none of the (nested) rules in the rule set match, the rule set evaluates to nil.
+This allows us to detect the case when no rule results in either true or false, and to define a proper default behavior.

 What happens when one or more rules in a rule set match depends on the *matchAll* property of the rule set:
 * If *matchAll* is true, the rule set returns true if all matching rules in the rule set evaluate to true, otherwise the result is false (AND semantics).
-Execution of the rules is lazy,
 * If *matchAll* is false, the rule set returns the result of the first matching rule.

+In both cases execution of the rules and nested rule sets is lazy.

 # Engine